 - Membership to the foundation’s alumni network

-- In one PDF or Word document please include in the following order; Resume and then a Professional statement, no longer than 500 words in length, that highlights:
+- Professional statement, no longer than 500 words in length, that highlights:

 - How your academic and professional background support innovation and the foundation’s ability to solve complex problems

 - How a fellowship with the Gates Foundation will help you reach your professional goals and contribute to a world where more people can lead healthy, productive lives

 - Two letters of recommendation that can speak to your ability to realize the professional aspirations outlined in your professional statement.
 We encourage you to provide diverse letters of recommendation from individuals that know you professionally or from academia.
 Ideally letters should be provided by those that have worked with you in the past twelve to eighteen months.

 As the redesign effort is completed around the Fall of 2021 this page will be updated to reflect new information about the program, its purpose and how individuals can apply.